 Last summer, the Supreme Judicial Court blew a kiss to the plaintiffs’ bar.
 It went largely unnoticed perhaps because the decision involved snow removal and Bay Staters would rather not spend their summer days thinking about snow.

-In the decision, the activist court jettisoned centuries of well cultivated precedent like they were throwing out the trash and adopted a new standard that places a harsh burden on property owners.
+In the decision, the activist court jettisoned centuries of well-cultivated precedent like they were throwing out the trash and adopted a new standard that places a harsh burden on property owners.
 As the AP reported last July:

 Property owners may be held liable for snow-related injuries whether the accumulations are caused by Mother Nature or by snowplows, the state’s highest court ruled Monday in a far-reaching decision that attorneys said could result in a wave of personal injury lawsuits.
+Personal injury lawyers such as the Louthian Law Firm may be contacted to represent people who have had the unfortunate luck of slipping on the ice/snow.

 In its ruling, the Supreme Judicial Court eliminated a longheld distinction in state law between “natural” and “unnatural” accumulations of snow and ice.

 So you better get out there and shovel that snow early and often.
-Its your legal duty now.
+It’s your legal duty now.
 And when you’re breaking your back and looking for someone to curse, think of the SJC and the fools who appointed its liberal members.